ADA-Markets/API/examples/client/README.md

+#Welcome to Ada Markets API Library

 Welcome to our example API invoke client.
 The aim of this client is to help you integrate the AdaMarkets APIs.

-For API Key and URL contact the team
+For API Key and URL contact the team.

 # Getting Started